dsavickij/unicorn-microservice-platform/README.md

 	* **development** - projects to facilitate development and testing of __core__ projects and services.
 These projects reference infrastructure projects directly to speed up development and testing by removing the need to create new nugets for even small changes
 * **eShop** - e-commerce microservices built on top of __core/infrastructure__ projects and using __core/services__ in their operations.
 Right now these projects include only back-end services in early stage of development.

-## Starting Unicorn.eShop microservices
+## Getting Unicorn.eShop microservices started

+Unicorn.eShop microservices is a collection of e-commerce services serving as an example of what is possible to make using Unicorn infrastrcuture packages.
 At the moment there are several microservices for Unicorn.eShop e-commerce solution.
 These microservices are containerized and can be started-up without installation of any database or message broker.
 Yet, several things still needs to be done to launch them.

-### Create local nuget packages
+### Creation of local nuget packages

 Unicorn.eShop miroservices use infrastrucuture nuget packages to configure the host and have required components to ensure their operations.
 The nugets are not pushed to public repository, so they need to be created manually and stored in local nuget store.